Admissions and Appeals

 Parents and carers living within the boundaries of different education authorities may still choose Cockburn John Charles Academy as a preferred secondary school but must complete the preference form provided by their Local Authority which will then pass on the information to Leeds Education Authority.

-There will be 210 places available for Year 7 in September 2020 (to support the Local Authority we have agreed to take a temporary increase of 240).
+There will be 240 places available for Year 7 in September 2022.

 Children with a statement of special educational needs will be admitted to the school named on their statement.